Do You Need Employment?

 Typical Questions In An Interview!

-Using examples helps support what you say you can do, past behavior is one of the best indicators of future behavior.
-Organize your examples using STAR – Situation or task, actions that you had taken, results.
+Using examples helps support what you say you can do.
+Past behavior is one of the best indicators of future behavior.
+Organize your examples using STAR—situation or task, actions you took, and results.

-2. Tell me about your experience in “position” – Tips – Be specific: company name, how you contributed to success, what did you do well.
+2. Tell me about your experience in “position”—Tips—Be specific: company name, how you contributed to success, what you did well.

 1. What is your greatest strength?
-Tip – State a skill and give a work example of when you used that successfully
+Tip – State a skill and give a working example of when you used that successfully

 2. What is your area of weakness? – Tip – “The area I continue to work on is…”